-Sporting a water-resistant rating of 5 ATM, just like the rest of the models in this guide, the Versa can stand up to water of any depth, so much so that it makes even a good option for scuba divers.
+Sporting a water-resistant rating of 5 ATM, just like the rest of the models in this guide, the Versa can stand up to the water of any depth, so much so that it makes even a good option for scuba divers.
 Perfect for swimmers who would rather keep track of the workout stats in the pool, you can use this thing to track strokes and laps on the go.

-Like the Versa Lite Edition, this standard model tracks all day activity and sleep.
-And it includes a continuous heart rate monitor, not to mention help with general fitness, which tracks steps, distance covered, stairs climbed, calories burned (thanks to the HR).
+Like the Versa Lite Edition, this standard model tracks all-day activity and sleep.
+And it includes a continuous heart rate monitor, not to mention help with general fitness, which tracks steps, distance covered, stairs climbed, and calories burned (thanks to the HR).
 Moreover, not only can you store and play your exercise music into a wireless headset with the device (about 300+ songs), it also features on-screen workouts that let you get the most out of your exercise routine, a built-in coaching system that provides effective workout assistance straight from your wrist.

 Fitbit Versa Standard comes equipped with 15 exercise modes, all built-in to enable workout in a way you love.
-And even if you don’t necessarily take advantage of these modes and decide to go straight to working out instead, Versa includes a built-in SmartTrack that automatically detects and record the exercise for you.
+And even if you don’t necessarily take advantage of these modes and decide to go straight to working out instead, Versa includes a built-in SmartTrack that automatically detects and records the exercise for you.

 - Store and play more than 300+ music files on this fitness smartwatch

-- Generally a good performing fitness tracker, good for all day activity tracking
+- Generally a good performing fitness tracker, good for all-day activity tracking

 - Waterproof up to 50 meters deep and it’s good for tracking swimming laps